Image Description Support Center

 The 60-month limit on interest payments no longer applies.

-You paid interest during the year on a qualified student loan (any loan you took out to pay the qualified higher education expenses for yourself, your spouse, or anyone who was a dependent when the loan was taken out.
-The person for whom the expenses were paid must have been an eligible student).
+1. You paid interest during the year on a qualified student loan (for yourself, your spouse, or anyone who was a dependent when the loan was taken out).

 Use lines 2-4 of the worksheet on page 31 of the IRS 1040 instruction book to figure your modified AGI.

-You are not claimed as a dependent on someone's (such as your parent's) tax return.
+1. You are not claimed as a dependent on someone else’s tax return (for example, your parent’s).

 You must reduce your expenses by the following benefits:

-Employer provided educational assistance benefits that are not included in box 1 of your W-2 forms.
+• Employer provided educational assistance benefits not included in box 1 of your W-2 forms

-U.S. savings bond interest that you exclude from income because it is used to pay qualified education expenses.
+• U.S. savings bond interest excluded from income because it’s used to pay qualified education expenses

-Any other nontaxable (tax-free) payments (other than gifts or inheritances) received as educational assistance.
+• Any other nontaxable (tax-free) educational assistance payments (other than gifts or inheritances)

-*These are the amounts for the 2012 filing season, please refer to the 1040 instructions for the tax year you are filing to verify the modified AGI amount(s) for that year.
+*These amounts are for the 2012 filing season—use the 1040 instructions for the correct tax year.

 Tags: federal,form